Wesley Home Care

 Why are prices for home care services changing?

-When the Support at Home program begins on 1 July 2025, care providers (like us) will continue to set their own prices for services.
-This is like the current Home Care Packages system.
+Under the new Support at Home program, care providers (like us) will continue to set their own prices for services.
+This is like the previous Home Care Packages system.

 Your Care Management fee will be lower.
 There will no longer be a Package Management fee.
 Instead, the costs for managing your overall package will now be included within the price of your direct care services (like help with personal care, cleaning, or nursing).